andrewcgaitskell/dash-template/Docker/install-notes.md

 And start your MySQL container from the image:

-$ docker run -d -p 3306:3306 --name my-mysql \
+$ docker run -d -p 3306:3306 --name my-mysql -e MYSQL_ROOT_PASSWORD=pythonuser my-mysql
--e MYSQL_ROOT_PASSWORD=supersecret my-mysql

 Now we can verify.
 We will exec inside the container: